-- We provide a \$500 allowance per ear every three years, toward the purchase of a hearing aid (including ear molds and dispensing fees associated with the hearing aid purchase) is provided every 36 months when prescribed by a network physician or audiologist and obtained from a network provider.
-Hearing aid means an electronic device worn on the person for the purpose of amplifying sound. - The full per ear allowance must be used at the initial point of sale.
-Any credit balance remaining after the initial point of sale is forfeited.
+• We provide a \$500 allowance per ear every three years, toward the purchase of a hearing aid (including ear molds and dispensing fees associated with the hearing aid purchase) is provided every 36 months when prescribed by a network physician or audiologist and obtained from a network provider.
+Hearing aid means an electronic device worn on the person for the purpose of amplifying sound.